grouposiris/osiris_website/index.md

           August 2023:
           OSIRIS I
         text: >-
-          Our very first design, OSIRIS I, has been very first design for inclusion in an IEEE program, with strong chances for tapeout by year-end.
+          Our very first design, OSIRIS I, has been accepted in an IEEE program, with strong chances for tapeout by year-end.